 Property Tour by CEO Dr. Bill Willoughby of Clayton Valley Project in Nevada

 Cypress owns 100% of the Clayton Valley Lithium Project totalling 5,430 acres in southwest Nevada, USA.
 The Clayton Valley Project is located immediately east of Albemarle’s Silver Peak mine, North America’s only lithium brine operation, which has been in continuous operation since 1966.
-Exploration and development by Cypress lead to the discovery of a large world-class resource of lithium-bearing claystone adjacent to the brine field to the east and south of Angel Island, an outcrop of Paleozoic carbonates protruding up through the lakebed sediments.
-The Company is working towards a feasibility study and permitting of a mine and metallurgical facility on its deposit of lithium-bearing claystone.
+Exploration and development by Cypress lead to the discovery of a world-class resource of lithium-bearing claystone adjacent to the brine field to the east and south of Angel Island, an outcrop of Paleozoic carbonates protruding up through the lakebed sediments.
+The Company is working towards a Feasibility Study and permitting of a mine and metallurgical facility for its large deposit of lithium-bearing claystone.

 Lithium mineralization occurs within montmorillonite clays throughout the sediments to a depth of at least 150 meters.
 Metallurgical testing indicates low cost processing can be achieved by leaching with low acid consumption (126 kg/t) and high lithium recovery over 85% Li.
 These high extractions prove the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting and/or high acid consumption to liberate the lithium.